chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/string_theory/2010_fall_string_theory_and_m_theory/chapters/lecture_02/narrative_map.md

 7. `The continuum string is recast as a wave system, but only up to the point needed for the next problem.`
 He turns the discrete energy into an integral, identifies the wave-like structure, discusses reflection from boundaries, and explicitly refuses to spend time deriving the full wave equation because it will not be needed.
 This appears here to reframe the string as a continuous dynamical object, and it leads straight into the unresolved local question: what boundary condition actually holds at the endpoint of an open string?

-8. `The endpoint boundary-condition puzzle is raised and solved by a concrete Newton-law argument.` `[Q&A candidate]`
-He focuses on the last mass point, computes the endpoint force, passes from \(\Delta X\) to \((\partial_\sigma X)\Delta \sigma\), and shows that without \(\partial_\sigma X=0\) the endpoint acceleration would diverge in the continuum limit.
+8. `The endpoint boundary-condition puzzle is raised and solved by a concrete Newton-law argument.` `[Q&A retained]` He focuses on the last mass point, computes the endpoint force, passes from \(\Delta X\) to \((\partial_\sigma X)\Delta \sigma\), and shows that without \(\partial_\sigma X=0\) the endpoint acceleration would diverge in the continuum limit.
 This is the lecture’s cleanest tension-and-resolution moment, and once it is settled, the classical system is fully specified and ready to be quantized.

 9. `Quantization proceeds by Fourier decomposition into uncoupled harmonic oscillators, and the lecture ends by recovering particle-like discreteness.`